22 Best Museums in Istanbul + Where to Eat Near Each One

 Open Wednesday to Sunday

-Considered one of the finest Military Museums, it has a collection of over 55,000 items.
-Although not all of them are on display.
-The museum attempts to explore Turkish history from the pre-Ottoman eras to the modern Republic.
-Whether you’re pro-military or a pacifist, it is an interesting museum to visit for history fans.
+Considered one of the finest military museums, it holds a collection of over 55,000 items, though not all are on display.
+The museum traces Turkish history from the pre-Ottoman eras to the modern Republic, and history fans will find plenty to hold their attention.

 Visiting hours & admission: Harbiye Military Museum website